jadecobra/python_tdd_exercises/source/sleep duration.rst

 How to measure Sleep Duration
 ==============

-Let us take a look at building a program which gives us the amount of time we have been asleep based on a given sleep and wake time which includes the dates to give an accurate result.
+Let us take a look at building a program which gives us the amount of time we have been asleep based on a given sleep, wake time and dates to give an accurate result.

 Prerequisites
 -------------